A proof of Erd\H{o}s's $B+B+t$ conjecture: Introduction

 \end{Conjecture} We remark that an example of Straus answering an earlier question of \Erdos{} (see~\cite[Theorem 2.2]{BBHS} and~\cite[Theorem 11.6]{Hindman-1979}) shows that $k$ can not be replaced by infinity in \eqref{eq_conjecure}.

-\paragraph{Acknowledgements:} BK acknowledges National Science Foundation grant DMS-205464, JM and FKR thank the organizers of the conference ``Ultramath2022'' during which part of this project was completed, and DR acknowledges EPSRC grant V050362.
+\paragraph{Acknowledgements:} BK acknowledges National Science Foundation grant DMS-2054643, JM and FKR thank the organizers of the conference ``Ultramath2022'' during which part of this project was completed, and DR acknowledges EPSRC grant V050362.
+We thank the anonymous referee for helpful suggestions and comments.